holachuy/staging-dtp/index.md

 ## What is the Data Transfer Project
 <div class="mustache">
 </div>
-Data Transfer Project (DTP) is a collaboration of organizations committed to building a common framework with open-source code that can connect any two online service providers, enabling a seamless, direct transfer of data between the two platforms.
+Data Transfer Project (DTP) is a collaboration of organizations committed to building a common framework with open-source code that can connect any two online service providers, enabling a seamless, direct, user initiated portability of data between the two platforms.
 [Learn More](./what-is-dtp.md){: .learn-more}
 </div><img class="section-image" src="./images/AI_Blue_FileSharing.png"></div>